Physics-50/General/docs/Significant-figures.md

     + in our example this would mean we report our uncertainty as $$\delta d = 0.4$$ cm

-    **Exception**: if the most significant digit (i.e., the first nonzero digit) — in our example above, the digit in red 0.<span style="color:red">4</span>0372678 — is a 1 or 2, then report two digits in the uncertainty.
-For example: if your uncertainty is 0.0237304 then its most significant digit is a 2 so we will keep two digits, resulting in an uncertainty of 0.024 after rounding.

 2. Once you have determined the number of sig figs in your uncertainty, now round your measured value so the placement of the least significant digit matches that of the rounded uncertainty.
 Wow, that sounds confusing so let’s see how this applies to our example above:

     + in our example we began with 14.14030407 ± 0.40372678 cm.
 We determined that the uncertainty should be 0.4 cm, meaning the least significant digit of the uncertainty is in the 1st decimal place.
 We need to round our measurement value to the same digit so the value we will report for our measurement is **14.1 ± 0.4 cm**.
 In this example, note that the value 14.1 cm happens to end with the digit 1 -- the number of decimal places in the value is determined by the number of decimal places in the uncertainty.
 There is no "ending in a 1 or 2 exception" for the value itself, only for rounding the uncertainty.